magnusbae/jz-2015-nashorn/README.md

 "public abstract JSON executeJavaScript(String script, boolean shouldYou);"

-If you want you can also find the presentation
+If you want you can also find the presentation as a PDF with the filename Presentation.